Raleigh, Mississippi

-Raleigh is a town and the county seat of Smith County, Mississippi, United States.
-The population was 1,094 at the 2020 census, making it the second largest town in Smith County.
+Raleigh is a town in and the county seat of Smith County, Mississippi, United States.
+The population was 1,094 at the 2020 census.
 Named for English explorer Sir Walter Raleigh, Raleigh has been home to such Mississippians as Governor Robert Lowry, Governor/U.S. Senator Anselm McLaurin and pioneer William H. Hardy.

 History

 Raleigh was first established as the community of Indian Springs and was renamed when the county seat was moved from Fairfield to Raleigh in 1834.
 The town of Raleigh and its citizens were very active in the Civil War; it was home to numerous companies of the Army of Mississippi and a training camp.
 In 1863, Raleigh was part of Grierson's Raid which played a major role in the defeat of the Confederate Army at Vicksburg.